Yae-sine/Automate-Project/README.md

 2. Go to the "Analysis" tab
 3. The automaton's properties will be displayed at the top
 4. Use the transformation buttons to convert to DFA, minimize, etc.
-5. Use the "Visualize Result" button to view the transformed automaton
+5. Use the "Visualize Result" button to see the transformed automaton
-6. Use the "Save Result as New Automaton" to save the result
+6. Use "Save Result as New Automaton" to save the result

-### Testing Word Recognition
+### Word Recognition Test
 1. Load an automaton
 2. Go to the "Word Processing" tab
 3. Enter a word in the input field
 4. Click "Test Word" to check if the word is accepted
-5. Click "Animate Processing" to see step-by-step visualization
+5. Click "Animate Processing" to see the step-by-step visualization

-### Generating Words
+### Word Generation
 1. Load an automaton
 2. Go to the "Word Processing" tab
 3. Set the maximum length for generated words